-A cross between the outdoor hobby of Geocaching and its retro-equivalent Letter Boxing, Gap Cache is a treasure hunt that involves visiting eight inspiring gaps in the inner-city where you can enjoy gardens, make music, play sport and fix bikes whilst in search of a letterbox, box or a secret door that holds treasure and a clue about the site.
+Gap Cache was around from Winter 2015 until Autumn 2017.
+A cross between the outdoor hobby of Geocaching and its retro-equivalent Letter Boxing, Gap Cache was a treasure hunt that involved visiting eight inspiring gaps in the inner-city where you could enjoy gardens, make music, play sport and fix bikes whilst in search of a letterbox, box or a secret door that held treasure and a clue about the site.

 Letter boxing is a hobby-pursuit invented on Dartmoor in 1854, which became popular in the 1970’s and is said to be the predecessor to Geocaching.
 There are over half a million Geocaches worldwide in over 100 countries with six million users.
 There are even 1291 geocaches in Christchurch!